SanjayKumar-expert/forked-1/README.md

    cp config.sample.yaml config.yaml
    ```

-5. Copy and adapt run.sh to your MQTT configuration
+5. Copy and adapt run.sh to your MQTT configuration.
+If your MQTT server does not require auth leave the MQTT_USERNAME and MQTT_PASSWORD values empty

    ```bash
    cp run.sample.sh run.sh